cppitems/cppitems/items/005/item.md

 ```
 `Widget` has a single non-reference member `vec` which is of type `std::vector<double>`.

-Your task is to complete the implementaton of two overloaded versions of an initialization function (in `benchmarking_initializers.cpp`) which initialize a `Widget` using references to an already existing `std::vector<double>` object.
+Your task is to complete the implementaton of two overloaded versions of an initialization function `init(...)`and a third non-overloaded function `init_byvalue(...)` in `benchmarking_initializers.cpp`.
+All three functions initialize a `Widget` using an existing `std::vector<double>` object which is passed as argument.
-You should not change any code beside the function body of these two functions (which already exist, but are 'empty').
+You should not change any code beside the function bodies of these three functions (which already exist, but are 'empty').

+Finally, you should benchmark your implementations and prepare yourself for a discussion on the obtained runtime differences when benchmarking your implementations using the benchmark setup which is also provided in `benchmarking_initializers.cpp`.

 ### Overload 1: rvalue reference